brian14708/wh-briefings/presidential-actions/2021-06/2021-06-08-memorandum-for-the-secretary-of-state-on-the-delegation-of-authority-under-section-1217c-of-public-law-116-283.md

 modified_time: 2021-06-08 12:00:02-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/06/08/memorandum-for-the-secretary-of-state-on-the-delegation-of-authority-under-section-1217c-of-public-law-116-283/
 published_time: 2021-06-08 12:00:01-04:00
-title: Memorandum for the Secretary of State on the Delegation of Authority Under Section 1217(c) of Public Law 116-283
+title: "Memorandum for the Secretary of State on the Delegation of Authority Under\
+  \ Section 1217(c) of Public Law\_116-283"
 ---

 By the authority vested in me as President by the Constitution and the